syahdeee/Layout-Generator/README.md

 # Layout-Generator
 The objective of this research is to create a layout generator system that focuses on the placement of components in advertising poster layouts using a transformer-based model (SGTransformer) based on the input layout graph.
-Layout graph describes the relationship between components.
+A layout graph is a type of data structure that describes the relationships between different components.
+It is used to generate layouts.
 The following is an illustration of the system that has been built.

 ![Fix Layout Flow](https://github.com/syahdeee/Layout-Generator/assets/100667458/6fead121-acbb-4c56-987d-691060520403)